-- Summer before internship applications.
-Download internship materials from web sites and determine to which sites to apply. - Summer before internship applications.
-Verify completion of all requirements with Psychology Office staff. - Late Summer or Early September.
-Ask supervisors/professors and others that you will be using as references for their consent to serve as a referee and write a letter. - Late Summer or Early September.
-Start working on completing the standardized online internship form.
-This will require securing writing samples (note that FCS has a specific procedure to follow when requesting client documents), computing hours of various types of professional activities, and getting the DCT to complete the verification of eligibility and readiness portion of the application. - Mid to Late September.
-Provide those who will write letters of reference with a list of sites, including name of site, name of internship director, a brief description of the nature of the internship, and deadline for application.
-Recommenders will submit their letters online and must use the Standardized Reference Form (SRF) available through APPIC. - October and November.
-Deadlines for various sites will occur. - December and January.
-Student will be invited to interview on site with internship personnel. - Late January/Early February.
-The student and internship sites submit their computerized ranking of preferences through the APPIC procedures. - Mid February.
-Students will learn with which site they have been matched.
-If a student submits a computer ranking list and does not withdraw before the specified date, the student is making a commitment to abide by the match process. - July-September.
-Internships begin.
+- Update Time2Track - Update CV - Download internship materials from web sites and determine to which sites to apply. - Verify completion of all requirements with Psychology Office staff. - Ask supervisors/professors and others that you will be using as references for their consent to serve as a referee and to complete the Standard Reference Form. - Provide those who will write letters of reference with a list of sites, including name of site, name of internship director, a brief description of the nature of the internship, and deadline for application. - Recommenders will submit their letters online and must use the Standardized Reference Form (SRF) available through APPIC. - Deadlines for various sites will occur. - Student will be invited to interview with internship personnel. - The student and internship sites submit their computerized ranking of preferences through the APPIC procedures. - Students will learn with which site they have been matched.
+If a student submits a computer ranking list and does not withdraw before the specified date, the student is making a commitment to abide by the match process. - Internships begin.